 - Slice steak against the grain.
 Top with chive butter and serve.

-I served the steak with buttercup squash mixed with grass-fed butter and kale sautéed with sugar free beef bacon.
-It was a fatty, grass-fed pile of deliciousness.
+I served the steak with buttercup squash mixed with grass-fed butter and kale sautéed with sugar-free beef bacon.
+It was a lovely pile of buttery deliciousness.
 That’s the best way I can describe it.
-My body was so happy.
+My body was happy.